Accessibility statement

 Development of a Patient Reported Outcome measure for Lower LImb reconsTruction: PROLLIT.

-PROLLIT aims to undertake research to investigate whether a new PROM is needed for use in research involving people who are requiring, undergoing or who have undergone reconstructive surgery for a lower limb condition.
-Patients will be included if they are adults (16+) requiring, undergoing or undergone reconstructive surgery for a lower limb condition (leg, ankle or foot) which may be as a result of a congenital or acquired condition, from trauma, infection, nonunion or malunion.
-Patients will be excluded if they have experienced a condition in a part of the body that is not a lower limb, they have had a lower limb amputation and if they are under the age of 16.
+Patients will be included if they are adults (16+) who require, are undergoing or have undergone reconstructive surgery for a lower limb condition (leg, ankle or foot).
+Surgery may be as a result of a congenital or acquired condition, trauma, infection, or nonunion or malunion of a fracture.
+Patients will be excluded if they have experienced a condition in a part of the body that is not a lower limb, they have had a lower limb amputation, and/or if they are under the age of 16.

 What will the study involve?